kolovos/markingmate/README.md

 The `<Exam>` tag also accepts a `generator` attribute which can point to the absolute path of an [EGL](https://www.eclipse.org/epsilon/doc/articles/code-generation-tutorial-egl/) generator (.egx file) which MarkingMate should use instead of its built-in generator when it exports feedback.
 For inspiration, you can have a look at the [built-in generator](https://github.com/kolovos/markingmate/blob/master/io.dimitris.markingmate/resources/feedback.egx), which produces one CSV file with all the marks and one text file with feedback per student.

 MarkingMate files are XMI documents conforming to an [Ecore metamodel](https://github.com/kolovos/markingmate/blob/master/io.dimitris.markingmate/markingmate.ecore), so you can use any EMF-compatible tool to query, analyse and transform them to different representations.

+## LLM use

+The program includes some template prompts to help refine the given feedback.
+To use these prompts, ensure that:

+* [llm](https://llm.datasette.io/en/stable/) is installed and configured with the appropriate keys and default model.
+* `llm` is accessible from one of the folders in the `PATH` environment variable, or MarkingMate is launched with `-Dllm.path=/path/to/llm`.

+Once these conditions are met, you can right-click on a feedback panel and select one of the options within the "LLM" submenu.